 For this reason, they are the perfect choice for placing in an entryway.
 When placed near a front door, it’s important to balance the doorway by placing similarly sized areca palms on either side of the front door.

 No matter where you place your areca palms, be sure you position them in a section of your Bagua map where you desire to draw in these energies.
 Plus, be sure you choose a location with enough space for your areca palm so that it does not become crowded and create an unwanted roadblock in the flow of energy through your house.

 5. Areca Palms are Low-Maintenance and Easy to Care For

 Areca palms are relatively low-maintenance and easy to care for and don’t suffer from too many common pests and diseases.
-The primary considerations for growing areca palms are ensuring your plant has enough water and is potted in a container and soil that drains easily while retaining some moisture.
+The primary considerations for growing areca palms are ensuring your plant has enough water, is potted in a container, and has soil that drains easily while retaining some moisture.

 Areca palms prefer bright, indirect (or filtered) sunlight (too much direct sunlight can lead to yellowing or brown tips) and warm temperatures.
 They also like to have moist soil that is never soggy.
 In the spring and summer, you will need to water your areca palm slightly more often than in the fall and winter months when the plant is dormant.

 Dead canes should be pruned from the plant as close to the base as possible.
 Areca palms do not usually need to be fertilized – especially if you plan to repot yours every couple of years.